Happy Heart Ranch

 The day before, we go to the herd and let them know the harvest time has begun and we will return in the morning.
 We ask those who are ready, to set themselves apart.

-In the field, the animals clearly set themselves apart.
+In the mountain pastures, the animals clearly set themselves apart.
 The “Hunter” is given one shot with another marksman standing ready.
 The mark is a tiny spot behind the ear.
 They quietly relax to the ground.
 The family, often the mother and siblings, surround first to say farewell.
 At first, I was amazed they did not leave.
 Instead they come forward and stand by while we offer tobacco and prayers of gratitude.
 This is magnificent and heart touching to witness.
 The buffalo have told me that as the bullet opens the door for the spirit to soar, all of heaven and the Ancestors begin to sing in celebration.
 As the buffalo spirit departs it thanks us for honoring and accepting the gift of their body they leave behind.

 The animal is carried off the mountain and taken directly to the processor.
 The hides and skulls are delivered for finishing and tanning.
 All of the by-products are being used including the bones.